L2jLiga/fastify-decorators/README.md

 **NOTE**: give a look also to the [`package.json`] to find out how the scripts are done 😉

+## Installation and usage

+Installation and basic usage instruction can be found in [library README]

 ## How to run example

 1. clone this repository or download